rferran/rferran.github.io/about.markdown

 Experience in management and resolving incidents in a call center.
 Maintenance of Linux and Windows platforms.

 Projects related to web development and development of new applications are what motivate me the most.
-Inquisitiveness about new Cloud Computing tools such as AWS or Google Cloud.
+Inquisitiveness about new Cloud Computing tools such as AWS, Google Cloud or Azure.

-Welcome to my personal portfolio, hope you enjoy it!
+Welcome to my personal portfolio!

 <!-- Turn back button -->